• Skip to main content

 • You can use some water to lubricate the tampon.

 • Only insert a tampon when you’re having your menstrual cycle.
-Otherwise it’ll be uncomfortable.
+Otherwise, it’ll be uncomfortable.

 Remind your daughter that having a period is a normal part of all females’ lives.
 If the coach is a female, she’ll completely understand.
-If the coach is a male, give her some phrases to have in case she needs to step out, such as: “It’s a girl thing,” “May I be excused for personal reasons?”
+If the coach is a male, give her some phrases to have in case she needs to step out, such as: “It’s a girl thing” or “May I be excused for personal reasons?”
 Everyone will understand.

 May we all continue to grow with our daughters. — Dr. de Freitas

-For more information regarding puberty, and speaking with your daughter about her period, visit www.healthychats.com.
+For more information regarding puberty and speaking with your daughter about her period, visit www.healthychats.com.

 Alex Flanagan co-founded I love to watch you play in 2015.
 She was flying home from an NFL work assignment when a learning specialist, who was sitting next to her, shared 5 reasons she shouldn’t feel guilty missing her son’s game.
 She shared their conversation on her own website alexflanagan.com and the response was so overwhelming it inspired her to create ILTWYP to help parents like herself navigate youth sports.